How does IPSA decide MPs’ pay?

 2022

-March: We announced our latest determination of MP’s pay, which will rise to £84,144 from 1 April 2022.
+• March: We announced our latest determination of MP’s pay, which rose to £84,144 from 1 April 2022.
 This is in line with the decision by IPSA in 2015 to adjust MPs’ pay at the same rate as changes in public sector earnings published by the ONS.

 2023

-February: We announced our latest determination of MP’s pay, which will rise to £86,584 from 1 April 2023.
+• February: We announced our determination of MP’s pay, which rose to £86,584 from 1 April 2023.
 This is in line with the decision by IPSA in 2015 to adjust MPs’ pay at the same rate as changes in public sector earnings published by the ONS.

 Data-based decision making